benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 platform</span>".
 Snowplow provides the data collection part of the equation, but it is up to the installer to determine how to model and display the data.
-It is useful for larger companies who want control over how they model sessions or "enrich" their data with business-specific fields.</p>
+It is useful for larger companies who want control over how they model sessions or that want to  enrich the data with business-specific fields.</p>

 <p>Setting up an installation of Snowplow is definitely not for the faint
-of heart; it requires configuring the various components, along with significant AWS setup.
+of heart; it requires configuring the various components, along with significant Amazon Web Services (AWS) setup.
 However, there is a comprehensive <a href="https://github.com/snowplow/snowplow/wiki/Setting-up-Snowplow">setup guide</a> on the GitHub wiki (and the company does offer for-pay hosted options).
 Companies can set it up to insert events into PostgreSQL, AWS's